openebs/mayastor-docs/reference/storage-class-parameters.md

 ## "cloneFsIdAsVolumeId"

 `cloneFsIdAsVolumeId` is a setting for volume clones/restores with two options: `true` and `false`.
 By default, it is set to `false`.
 - When set to `true`, the created clone/restore's filesystem `uuid` will be set to the restore volume's `uuid`.
-This is important because some file systems, like XFS, don't allow duplicate filesystem `uuid` on the same machine by default.
+This is important because some file systems, like XFS, do not allow duplicate filesystem `uuid` on the same machine by default.
 - When set to `false`, the created clone/restore's filesystem `uuid` will be same as the orignal volume `uuid`, but it will be mounted using the `nouuid` flag to bypass duplicate `uuid` validation.